-The environmental impacts which may occur during the construction of the facility are listed below:
+Some environmental impacts which may occur during the construction of the facility are listed below.

-- Vegetation clearance in the vicinity of Sisimba stream; - Contamination of water from leakages (oil and grease) of fuels and lubricants from the construction equipment; - Poor air quality from dust and emissions around the construction site and material hauling routes; - · Generation and poor disposal of solid and liquid wastes; - · Vibrations due to compaction; - Increased noise pollution from vehicles and equipment; - Debris deposition in storm water drains causing blockage and flooding, increased runoff and soil erosion on construction site; and - Contamination of surface and ground water from operating machinery leakages.
+- Vegetation clearance - Contamination of water from leakages (oil and grease) of fuels and lubricants from the construction equipment - Poor air quality from dust and emissions around the construction site and material hauling routes - Generation and poor disposal of solid and liquid wastes - Vibrations due to compaction - Increased noise pollution from vehicles and equipment - Debris deposition in storm water drains causing blockage and flooding, increased runoff and soil erosion on construction site - Contamination of surface and ground water from operating machinery leakages.